ahmadchaabane26/WhereNow/README.md

 ## Milestones

 1. **Initial Setup and Infrastructure**:
-   - Configure GitHub, CircleCI, Heroku, and AWS PostgreSQL.
+   - Configure GitHub, CircleCI, Heroku, and Firebase.
 2. **Core Search Engine Development**:
    - Develop search functionality, integrate travel APIs, and build the front-end and back-end.
-3. **User Accounts and Personalization**:
+3. **Save and Add Features**:
-   - Enable user accounts, save destinations, and store preferences.
+   - Enable users to save and add destinations to their profile.
+4. **Authentication**:
+   - Implement secure login and logout functionality.
-4. **Testing and Continuous Deployment**:
+5. **Testing and Continuous Deployment**:
    - Implement automated tests and ensure CI/CD pipeline reliability.
-5. **Final Deployment and Launch**:
+6. **Final Deployment and Launch**:
    - Deploy to production and launch for public use.

 ## Challenges